Harald Wartooth: Family

 Most sources describe him as the son of Ivar Vidfamne's daughter Auðr the Deep-Minded (but Hervarar saga calls her Alfhild).
 According to Sögubrot, Njal's Saga and the Lay of Hyndla, Harald was the son of Hrœrekr Ringslinger (slöngvanbaugi), the king of Zealand.
 Sögubrot relates that his mother later married Raðbarðr, the king of Garðaríki and they had the son Randver.
 However, according to Hervarar saga, both Harald and Randver were the sons of Valdar and Alfhild.
 Njal's Saga adds that Harald had the son Þrándr the Old (hinn gamli) who was the ancestor of one of the characters in the saga.
 Sögubrot also mentions that he had a son named Þrándr the Old (gamli), but also adds a second son, Hrœrekr Ringslinger (slöngvandbaugi), who apparently was named exactly like his grandfather.
 Another son, Eysteinn Illruler is mentioned by Hervarar saga; he later became a king of Sweden.
 Landnámabók informs that Hrœrekr Ringslinger the younger had a son named Þórólfr (Thorolfur) "Váganef", who in turn had the son Vémundr Wordplane.
 Vémundr was the father of Valgarður (Valgardur), the father of Hrafn "heimski" (the Foolish).
 Hrafn was one of the first settlers in Iceland and settled on the southern coast, in Rangárvallasýsla (county of Rángárvellir).

 Saxo Grammaticus' Gesta Danorum does not mention any Ivar Vidfamne, and gives two different versions of Harald's ancestry.
 First Saxo writes that Harald was the son of the Scanian chieftain Borkar and a woman named Gro.
-Later Saxo has forgotten about this and writes that Harald was the son of Halfdan, Borkar's son, and a woman named Gyrid, the last member of the Skjöldungs.
+Later Saxo omitted this and writes that Harald was the son of Halfdan, Borkar's son, and a woman named Gyrid, the last member of the Skjöldungs.